-Any questions about green spaces or planting public spaces?
-Our team of green experts are there to assist you.
+Do you have questions about green spaces or planting public spaces?
+Our team of green experts is ready to assist you.

 Organic flower bulbs support the creation of a healthy environment.
 By the use of natural means to combat pest and diseases, organic bulb production creates a healthy source of food for all pollinators.
 To encourage the use of organic bulbs, we are promoting them in an organic bulb program with the help of SKAL (the European control organisation for biological products) and in cooperation with biological beekeepers and Dutch, organic bulb growers.